Things to Do at Cape Spear Lighthouse

 Best Time to Visit

-May through September for best weather and full facility access.
-Early morning visits recommended for sunrise viewing and fewer crowds
+June to September for best weather and full facility access.
+Early morning for sunrise viewing and fewer crowds

 Suggested Duration